merenlab/merenlab.org/vocabulary.md

 The ratio of all 4-nucleotide words in a given contig.
 The tetra-nucleotide frequency is largely preserved throughout microbial genomes, which enables the identification of distinct contigs that likely originate from the same population.

+{:data-tags="MAG"}
 ### Metagenome-assembled genome (MAG)

-A genome bin that meets certain quality requirements and can be assumed to reprsent contigs from one bin of a metagenome, which collectively represent the DNA of (what we think is) a single population.
+A genome bin that meets certain quality requirements and can be assumed to represent contigs from one bin of a metagenome, which collectively represent the DNA of (what we think is) a single population.

+{:data-tags="population"}
 ### Population

 Although frequently used, microbiology does not have a precise and consensus definition for what is a population, and how to define boundaries of environmental populations.
 One of the operational definitions our group often uses suggests that a population is an assemblage of co-existing microbes in an environment whose genomes are similar enough to map to the context of the same reference genome.

+{:data-tags="metagenome"}
 ### Metagenome

 The entire DNA content of an environment.
 Since most environments harbor many different organisms, the metagenome includes genetic information from a large collection of genomes.
 High-throughput sequencing of metagenomes produce tremendous amount of sequencing reads that can be used for assembly or read recruitment.